Esri/calcite-design-system/CONTRIBUTING.md

 - https://github.com/neoclide/coc.nvim
 - etc...

-To start the local development environment run `npm i && npm start`, which will install the npm dependencies and start the local Stencil development server on http://localhost:3333.
+To start the local development environment, run `npm start`, which will start the local Stencil development server on [http://localhost:3333](http://localhost:3333).
 You can modify the [index.html](./src/index.html) to add and test your new component.
 Just add another HTML file to the `demos` folder and link to this new page from `index.html`.

 ## Linting